Why work for us

 - Lifestyle benefits such as:

-- Eligibility for the Blue Light Discount Card Scheme
+- Eligibility for the Blue Light Card - an emergency service discount card scheme

 - O2 mobile phone discount

-- Police Mutual – which provides financial services exclusively for Police Officers, Staff and their families.
+- Police Mutual – financial services exclusively for police officers, staff and their families

 - Access to our range of sports facilities such as gyms and squash courts

-- Free eye test & discounts on glasses
+- Free eye test and discounts on glasses

 Helping you to achieve your potential